timothyhull/breadpool-self-eval/docs/index.md

     - OC member from January to December of 2023.
     - OC member from January to December of 2024.
-    - OC co-chair for term from January 2025 to present.
+    - OC co-chair for term from January to December of 2025.

 ??? technology "RCR Technology Enhancements :material-cursor-default-click:"